comandos-consola-utiles

 for %i in (*) do mkdir ”%~ni” && move “%i” ”%~ni”

-I use it because, normally, I have several text files (which are the content of the entries of this blog), and I need to create a folder for each one, to add the images etc.
+I use it because, normally, I have several text files (which are the content of this blog’s posts), and I need to create a folder for each one, to add images, etc.

-If we have a folder with multiple text files, and we want to concatenate them into a single file, we can use this command
+If we have a folder with several text files, and we want to concatenate them into a single file, we can use this command:

-You can change the type of file you want to concatenate (.md, .bat, whatever), and the name of the file.
+You can change the type of file you want to concatenate (.md, .bat, whatever), and the output file name.

-If you also want to add to the concatenated file, the name of the original file, and then its content, we can change the command like this.
+If you also want to add the original file name to the concatenated file, and then its content, we can change the command like this.

 Again, we start with the basics, seeing how to copy or move a file.

-And now let’s go for more complicated cases.
-In many cases you can use copy or move, depending on what you need.
+And now let’s move on to more complicated cases.
+In many cases, you can use copy or move, depending on what you need.

-Now we want to copy the same file to all the folders in a directory of folders.
-For example, imagine you want to copy a file readme.txt to hundreds of folders
+Now we want to copy the same file into all the folders in a directory.
+For example, imagine you want to copy a readme.txt file into a gazillion folders.

 📁my-folder-A/ --> 📁my-folder-B/